fneum/broad-ranges/README.md

 "it is crucial to avoid an arbitrary a priori exclusion of parameters from the analysis" (Moret, 2017)

-take cost assumptions from https://github.com/PyPSA/pypsa-eur/pull/184
+take cost assumptions from `technology-data` with option `expectation: pessimistic`

+- new with continuous updates since 2016
+- no ranges for H2 pipeline, HVAC, HVDC, PHS, hydro, nuclear, ror, rooftop PV
+- also checkout `./costcomparison.csv`

-(Tröndle, 2020) supplementary material:
+(Tröndle, 2020) supplementary material has almost always more conservative values than pessmisitic DEA database:

 | name           | min  | max  | unit      |
 |----------------|------|------|-----------|